Marlonftc/FinalProject-distributed/Backend/Domain/Users/GetUser/README.md

 # Microservicio: GetUser

-This microservice allows you to obtain a user's data by their ID from the `usersdb` database.
+This microservice allows you to obtain a user's data by their ID from the `usersdb` database...

 ## Endpoint